kylerse/implied-volitality-model/README.md

-# Volitality-model
+### Volitality Model
-# This is the mateirals for courses financial.
+#### This is the final project for course *Computer Programming in Financial Engineering*, including all the codes, reference, data etc.